Women in the Mongolian Parliament: 2016 election

 In the 2016 parliamentary election, 13 women were elected from 151 women candidates (25.9 percent of the total candidates), representing 49 constituencies from 76 constituencies.

 Before the 2016 election, the parliamentary law reduced the women quota from 30 percent to 20 percent and moved from proportional representation to the majoritarian system.

 A total of 12 political parties and 3 coalitions all obliged the 20 percent of the women quota.
-Although all parties and coalition nominated more than the quota on women candidates, the main two parties, the Mongolian People's Party and Mongolian Democratic Party, all 13 women parliamentarians were from either party.
+Although all parties and coalition nominated more than the quota on women candidates, the main two parties, the Mongolian People's Party and Democratic Party, all 13 women parliamentarians were from either party.